kaltura/DeveloperPortalDocs/documentation/PlayKit/SDKGettingStarted-Android.md

 ---
 layout: page
-title: Integrating the Playkit SDK in Android Applications
+title: Getting Started: Integrating the Playkit SDK in Android Applications
 subcat: Android
 weight: 291
 ---

 [![Android](https://img.shields.io/badge/Android-Supported-green.svg)](https://github.com/kaltura/playkit-android)

 This article describes the steps required for integrating the Playkit SDK in Android applications.
+Please follow these instructions carefully to make sure the integration is successful.

 ## Integrate the Playkit SDK into your Application Settings